2016 INDIE GRANTS FUNDING CYCLE IS NOW CLOSED. THE 2017 CYCLE WILL OPEN IN MARCH 2017. PLEASE CHECK BACK HERE OFTEN FOR

 Only one project may be submitted by a single applicant.
-However, that same applicant may be listed as a co-applicant on other projects subumitted.
+However, that same applicant may be listed as a co-applicant on other projects submitted.

 When will I find out if my script is funded?

-Funding decisions are tentatively scheduled to be made by August, 2014.
-Once the independent selection panel makes their decisions, all applicants will be informed of their status.
+Funding decisions are tentatively scheduled to be made by August, 2015.
+Once the independent selection panel makes their decisions, all applicants will be informed of their project's status.

 How would I receive production funds, if funded?

-The INDIE GRANT is a partial reimbursement grant.
+The Indie Grant is a partial reimbursement grant.
 Filmmakers selected for funding sign a contract with Trident Technical College, outlining all the terms laid out in the application.
 After signing the contract, filmmakers will receive 50% of the to-be-determined funding amount.
 The remaining 50% will be provided as reimbursement.
 Funded filmmakers must provide all receipts and other documentation showing the funds were spent in the approved manner before the final 50% reimbursement is provided.
-But don't worry...It's not as complicated as it may sound, and the INDIE GRANTS staff will work with funded filmmakers to make the process as simple and seamless as possible.
+But don't worry, it's not as complicated as it may sound.
+And Indie Grants staff will work with funded filmmakers to make the process as simple and seamless as possible.